 It is no kind of enlightened state to thwart your own expansion and self-sacrifice for the sake of a partnership.
 That will not ever end well and it is not seen as an admirable trait outside the confines of the societally programmed human mind.

 But before you panic and start thinking it will be impossible to find someone who will want the same things as you throughout your life, stop and think about this.
 You can desire (and therefore ask) the universe, prior to even meeting someone on a romantic level, to connect with a person whose desires will be compatible with yours or who is capable of expanding in tandem with you throughout the duration of your life.
 You cannot have desires that are not meant to be yours.
-That means if you truly want a life long marriage (and you allow it into your life) the universe will bring you a mate who is capable of being with you for your entire life without their expansion taking them in a different direction.
+That means if you truly want a life long marriage (and you allow it into your life) the universe can bring you a mate who is capable of being with you for your entire life without their expansion taking them in a different direction.

 We believe that love SHOULD be the only reason to get married.
 It may be your reason or my reason to get married.
 But love is not the only valid reason to get married any more than social standing is the only valid reason to get married.
 There is no real wrong reason to get married, because there is no such thing as a desire that is wrong.
 If you want to get married for financial reasons, it is fine.
 There is nothing wrong with you.
 If you want to get married for social standing, it is fine.
 There is nothing wrong with you.
 If you want to get married for love, it is fine.
 There is nothing wrong with you.
-What is important is that you are clear about your real reasons.
+What is important is that you are clear and conscious about your real reasons.
 What is important is that you are clear about what your core is saying is the right reason to get married for you specifically.
 If you are not clear about your reasons, you are being run by societal conditioning or subconscious shadows.
 You are out of alignment with your own personal truth.
 Beware that there may very well be shadows driving you either towards marriage, or away from it.

 There is nothing wrong with those who choose not to get married any more than there is something wrong with those who chose to get married; provided that both decisions are made from a place of awareness.
 We ought to question our archaic moral standards.
 The only way to allow marriage to evolve in today’s world is to question the moral standards we hold relative to marriage… What are yours?